 On the November 11, 1888 Marshal wrote; “it has been a bad year for me, for besides the bad luck on the quarry – our crops have been a partial failure, a total loss of 5 acres of potatoes, and only about half a hay crop, owing to the lack of water for irrigation – as the summer has been with us the driest we ever had.”

 About the time Marshall was getting ready to start work at Quarry 2 and Sadie was in New England, a geologist and photographer with the U.S. Geological Survey named Israel C. Russel spent time in the area collecting invertebrate fossils and photographing geological sites, including the old quarry.

 On July 9, 1888 Marshall wrote; “Mr. Russel has been here and gone – I spent the most of two days with him – showing everything of interest and in making measures of the different stratas in the Jurassic.
 He expresses himself as highly pleased and well satisfied with his visit here – and astonished at finding such a great variety of fossils – especially the mollusks – a box of which we packed up to send to the National Museum.
 He had his photographic apparatus along and took several views of the strata along the creek – and some of our quarry – which he will finish up on his return to Washington –and will send you some copies.”

 Russel took two photographs of the old quarry with Marshall in both pictures.
 They represent the moment in time when, according to Marshal, the old quarry was “petered out”.

 I.C.
-Russel took the photo below looking north across the gully at the quarry.
+Russel took the photo above looking north across the gully at the quarry.
 Marshall Felch is visible on the left side of the picture.
 The new quarry (no. 2) that Marshall was planning to work was to the left (west) of where I.C.
 Russel was standing when he took this photo.
 Courtesy of the U.S. Geological Survey and the Yale Peabody Museum.

 Amanda’s Pension Application